Chinese aircraft models in 1/72 scale |

 details in the cockpit area.
 Stores are fuel tanks and chinese type PL-8

-? missiles.
+? missiles, indicating this to be a model of the J-8D.
 The plane is rather "clean".

 The kit was made straight out of the box.
 Only limited amounts of putty filler were needed, but nothing uncommon for the average modeller.